arnicas/analyst-toolbelt-course/week1/Readme.md

 ***Recent Example***
 Gene study errors blamed on Excel types.
 http://www.bbc.com/news/technology-37176926

+We will "clean" it in the homework and now, using a copy of the data in a new tab.

 ### Basic Approach to Cleaning

 >The basic steps for cleaning data are as follows:
 >
 >1.
 Import the data from an external data source.
 >2.
-Create a backup copy of the original data in a separate workbook
+Create a backup copy of the original data in a separate workbook (or tab)
 >3.
 Ensure that the data is in tabular format of rows and columns with: similar data in each column al columns and rows visible, and no blank rows within the range.
 For best resultats, use an Excel table.
 >4.
 Do tasks that don't reaquire column manipulation first, such as spell-checking or using the Find and Replace dialog box.
 >5.
 Next, do tasks that do require column manipulation.
 The general steps for manipulating a column are: